 Once little more than a small town in the desert, Phoenix, Arizona is now one of the fastest growing smaller cities in the US, with more than 1.6 million people from across a wide range of demographics.

 In terms of expected salaries, the outlook for Phoenix, Arizona pharmacy technicians is good too.
-In 2019 the average starting salary was $12.46 per hour, with the average salary for all techs rising to $17.09 per hour.
-In the 90th percentile, at the highest end of the salary scale, pharmacy technicians in AZ were paid an average wage of $23.12 per hour.
+According to BLS Wage Data in 2021 the average starting salary was $14.08 per hour, with the average salary for all techs rising to $17.91 per hour.
+In the 90th percentile, at the highest end of the salary scale, pharmacy technicians in Phoenix were paid an average wage of $22.69 per hour.

 Pharmacy Technician Schools in Phoenix